MLOliverB/How-To-Fail-Your-Research-Degree/project_initiation_document/CS01_PID_Project-Initaition-Document.md

 3. If we still have time remaining before the deadline, we will add the extra features.

-For a detailed breakdown of the tasks required to complete the project, see section *Project Structure and Timeline*.
+For a detailed breakdown of the tasks required to complete the project, see section [*Structure and Timeline*](#structure-timeline).

 ## Scoping